volkanozturk/hoaxify/README.md

-# Use React and Spring Boot to Build a a social sharing platform app
+In this project, a social sharing platform has been created with Spring Boot and React